hillaryyang/cube-scrambling/README.md

 **Important** The last million cubes are scrambles of random length, which are used for generating the "baseline" probability distribution.
 They -1 in the length field.

 4. Run `python3 code/gen_distrib.py` which converts `solved_len_data.txt` into probability distributions for each length (-1 for the baseline, and between 1 and 53).
-These distributions can be found HERE.
+These distributions can be found [here](https://github.com/hillaryyang/cube-scrambling/blob/main/data/df_dis.csv).

-Then, for each scramble length (1 to 53), calculate the TVD (sum of 0.5 * absolute difference).
+For each scramble length (1 to 53), calculate the TVD (sum of 0.5 * absolute difference).
 Optionally, generate a graph that plots scramble length against TVD.